 Following are the examples are given below:

-Amazon Inc. has an investment of stock in Walmart Inc.worth $1,00,000, which the company holds for investment purposes.
-The value of the stock has gone up to $1,10,000during the year.
-The company will record $10,000 as unrealized gains on these prepositions without selling them.
-The profit booked will be only paper profit and the company is not liable to pay any taxes for recording unrealized gains.
+Amazon Inc. has an investment of stock in Walmart Inc. worth $1,00,000, which the company holds for investment purposes.
+The value of the stock has gone up to $ 1,10,000 during the year.
+Without selling, the company will record $10,000 as unrealized gains on these prepositions.
+The profit booked will be only paper profit, and the company is not liable to pay any taxes for recording unrealized gains.
 Somehow in the next year, the company sells the securities at $1,50,000 by booking a realized gain of $50,000 in the current year’s net profits.
 This amount of $50,000 will be liable for tax as it has been cashed out.

 Recording of Unrealized Gains and Losses

-The recording of unrealized gains and losses is classified in three types of securities-
+The recording of unrealized gains and losses is classified into three types of securities-

-- Securities Held Till Maturity: Unrealizedlosses and profits on securities held till maturity are not recognized in income statements, cash flow statements,s and balance sheets.
+- Securities Held Till Maturity: Unrealized losses and profits on securities held till maturity are not recognized in income statements, cash flow statements,s, and balance sheets.
 These securities don’t have any impact on financial statements.
-Many companies do valuation of these securities at the market price and disclosesit at the end of financial statements under footnotes.
-But if the value is not available, then securities held till maturity are recorded at reparation value.
+Many companies evaluate these securities at the market price and disclose them at the end of financial statements under footnotes.

-- Trading Securities: Trading securities are recorded at thefair value in the income statements.
-Unrealized gains and losses for such trading securities are recorded in profit and loss account and thus significantly affect the earnings of the organisation but does not affect cash profit until sold.
+- Trading Securities: Trading securities are recorded at fair value in the income statements.
+Unrealized gains and losses for such trading securities are recorded in the profit and loss account and thus significantly affect the earnings of the organization but do not affect cash profit until sold.
 Unrealized profits shoot up the profits of the company and consequently retained earnings and EPS.
-Cash flow of the company is not affected by such trading securities gain.
+The company’s cash flow is not affected by such trading securities gain.

 Why is It Important?

-Unrealized gains and losses are important as they let you know how the portfolio is performing.
-They are typically known as paper gains and losses as their existence is only on paper until they are sold off in the market.
 These are also important for tax planning purposes.
-One has to pay capital gains only on the realized profits, so by determining the unrealized gains, one can estimate how much he has to pay in taxes for capital gains if the asset is sold.
+One has to pay capital gains only on the realized profits, so by determining the unrealized gains; one can estimate how much he has to pay in taxes for capital gains if the asset is sold.
 Many people also use tax harvesting to offset losses on investments against capital gains or other taxable income.
-By determining unrealized losses one can get to know it is beneficial to lose investment to get the tax break.
+By determining unrealized losses, one can learn it is beneficial to lose investment to get a tax break.

 Benefits of Unrealized Gains and Losses